 Following the completion of our new Anniversary Building and Pavilion, we are continuing to transform our site.
 We are redesigning St Hilda's gardens to embed the buildings in the distinctive green space of our riverside setting.
-You can learn more about the past and future development of our gardens and grounds with the above film with our Garden Consultant, Walter Sawyer.
+You can learn more about the past and future development of our gardens and grounds with the above film with our Horticultural Consultant, Walter Sawyer.
 Walter has also led some virtual strolls around St Hilda's grounds to tell us about the trees and plants that can be found there.

 St Hilda’s riverside grounds have a hallowed history stretching back to the Middle Ages.
 Edmund Rich, the first Oxford Don to be made a saint, used to wander through Cowley fields.
 Today, our gardens are still a haven away from the bustle of the city centre.
 The wildlife-rich grounds are full of year-round seasonal colour.

 Our rose garden was created in memory of Winifred Moberly, Principal of St Hilda's from 1919 - 1928, by the Old Students' Association.
 The bird bath in the rose garden is engraved with her initials, WHM.
 The garden was restored and replanted in 2011, thanks to a gift from our alumna, Margaret Bliss, née Massey Stewart, (Biochemistry, 1951).